mislah/Sudoku/README.md

 # Sudoku
-A sudoku program which can generate and solve sudoku puzzles.
+A sudoku program on which user can play or find the solution of puzzles.
 Written and compiled on gcc 9.3.0, Ubuntu 20.04.
 Does not work on windows platforms, since it uses some linux specific header files.
+The game part will provide four difficulty levels.
+The user can scroll through the grid using arrow keys.
+The program stores upto 5 top scores in each difficulty level.

 Screenshot on the game section, Numbers in green are the system generated and white are user inputted.
 ![Screenshot on game screen](https://user-images.githubusercontent.com/76743829/111115603-dc200880-858a-11eb-93a0-4b2999f643c3.png)